Frequently Asked Questions

 Fast forward to 2045.
 What should your multimodal transportation system look like?
 We want to hear your ideas, and we welcome you to become a part of the transportation planning process.
 Get involved today by leaving a comment or attending a public meeting.

-2045 RTP public meetings will begin early in 2018.
+The next round of 2045 RTP public meetings will begin in 2019.
 We will make people aware of meeting details by sending out email and publishing information on our website.
-Join our mailing list today for regular updates
+Join the Region View mailing list today for regular updates.